antfu/antfu.me/pages/posts/rewrite-in-vite.md

 ### Fundamentals

 It begins with me trying to improve the DX using icons in [this post](/posts/journey-with-icons).
 At that time, Vue 3 just into RC, and Vite didn't reach 1.0 yet.
-Hearing a lot of how good Vue 3 and Vite are, I decided to give them a try on building the icon site I need.
-Since Vite is so brand new thing, there aren't really many tools/plugins out there, the ecosystem is way far from what Webpack has.
-So I took that as a chance for me to dive deep into how Vite works and do some contributions to its ecosystem, I made a few tools while making [Icônes](https://github.com/antfu/icones):
+Hearing a lot of how good Vue 3 and Vite are, I decided to give them a try on building the icon site I want to build for a long time.
+Since Vite is such a brand new thing, there aren't many tools/plugins out there, the ecosystem was way far from what Webpack has.
+I took that as a chance for me to dive deep into how Vite works while doing some contributions the ecosystem.
+Here is a few tools I made while building the app [Icônes](https://github.com/antfu/icones):

 - [vite-plugin-components](https://github.com/antfu/vite-plugin-components) - On-demand components auto importing for Vite.
 - [vite-plugin-pwa](https://github.com/antfu/vite-plugin-pwa) - Zero-config PWA for Vite.
 - [vite-plugin-purge-icons](https://github.com/antfu/purge-icons) - Bundles icons on demand, with a Vite plugin.

-And found some awesome tools form the community:
+Also found some awesome tools form the community:

 - [Iconify](https://github.com/iconify/iconify) - Universal icon framework, by [@cyberalien](https://github.com/cyberalien).
 - [vite-plugin-voie](https://github.com/brattonross/vite-plugin-voie) - File system based routing for Vite, by [@brattonross](https://github.com/brattonross).
 - [vite-plugin-pages](https://github.com/hannoeru/vite-plugin-pages) - Another file system based route generator, by [@hannoeru](https://github.com/hannoeru).

-With them, I got the fundamentals of a Vite project setup that has file-based routing and component auto importing.
-Where I am quite satisfied with this as I can now focus more on the content and logic rather than getting distracted by the routes setup and component registering.
+With them, I got the fundamentals of a Vite project setup.
+Nuxt-liked file-based routing and component auto importing.
+I was quite satisfied with it as I could focus more on the content and logic rather than getting distracted by the routes setup and component registration.

 I also learned [Tailwind CSS](https://tailwindcss.com/) as a replacement of the missing UI component libraries for Vue 3.
 It turns out that I really enjoy Tailwind's way of rapid prototyping.
 As I got more control over styling things, it makes me think more about the design rather than just applying the default theme of the components library I use.

 ### Dark Mode

-Dark mode is support as an experimental feature in Tailwind CSS v1.8 and shipped in v2.0.
-It supports two modes for you to choose from - `media` and `class`. `media` is something that works out-of-box, based on users' system preference.
-The limitation is that you can't toggle it manually which is something I preferred to have.
-So go with `class` mode where I have more control over when to enable the dark theme.
-That says I would need to implement the toggling logic myself.
+Dark mode is supported as an experimental feature in Tailwind CSS v1.8 and shipped in v2.0.
+It supports two modes for you to choose from - `media` and `class`. `media` is something that works out-of-box, it changes based on users' system preference.
+But the limitation is that you can't toggle it manually as you want.
+So I went with `class` mode where I have more controls over it.
+But that also means I would need to implement the toggling logic myself.

-With the power of Vue's Composition API, I am able to combine the best parts - reactive to the system's preference while being able to override manually.
+With the power of Vue's Composition API, I am able to combine the best parts of them - reactive to the system's preference while being able to override manually.

 ```ts
 import { useStorage, usePreferredDark } from '@vueuse/core'